abdallahMohsen3162/Robotics/README.md

 # protues 8 prof

 Libraries -> containes all libraries needed for coding (Arduino ide for esp32 board and motor driver)

+init code test -> to test the libraries and try servo motors initially